This pork tenderloin is easily roasted and served with a dreamy crimini mushroom and port sauce.

 My allergies were on overdrive with our spring-like winter and then there was that stomach bug.
 When I was healthy, I had kids home sick with a cold or another stomach bug.
 All these road blocks discourage me and my motivation to take care of me.

 I am eating well – lots of veggies.
 I have been good about steering away from evil pasta and empty carbs.
 I have been enjoying brown rice and quinoa regularly.
-Not that I need this Mushroom Makeover to introduce me to this stuff.
-I just never took the time to make this stuff for ME.

 I love eating eggs with mushrooms.
 Even baked an egg in a portobello mushroom.
 I stuffed mushrooms with quinoa.
 I sautéed mushrooms in port (don’t worry, Corrine, it wasn’t very much) for this pork tenderloin.
 And I enjoyed plenty of mushroom leftovers.

 I’m working on typing up the recipes for the above dishes.
 For now, I offer you my recipe for the Pork Tenderloin with Crimini Mushrooms and Port Sauce.